Sixtymile River: Geology

 At the boundary and down the valley to Bedrock creek, the rocks consist principally of igneous schists of various kinds, largely granite-gneisses, with which are associated some quartzites and other clastic schists.
 These schists constitute the gold-bearing rocks.
 They are replaced below Bedrock creek by andesites which continue down to a point 1.5 miles west of the mouth of Gold creek.
 The andesites extend up Miller Creek nearly 3 miles and up Gold creek over 7 miles.

 History

-Sixtymile and Fortymile were part of the Yukon district during the Klondike Gold Rush, with at least 1,000 men working the two streams in 1895.
+Sixtymile and Fortymile, both named for the distance from Fort Reliance, Yukon, were part of the Yukon district during the Klondike Gold Rush, with at least 1,000 men working the two streams in 1895.
 At the mouth of Sixtymile a townsite of that name was located and served as the headquarters for upwards of 100 miners.
 Messrs.
 Arthur Harper & Co. had a trading post and a sawmill on an island at the mouth of the stream, both of which were run by Joseph Ladue, one of the partners of the firm, and who was at one time in the employ of the Alaska Commercial Company.